darwinproject/CBIOMES-Processing.m/CMAP2019/README.md

 1. Edit `setup_pathsflds_cs510.m` to reflect which fields should be interpolated, calculated, and grouped.
 This is also where you indicate paths to where the data sits and where the output should be written.
 2. Run `runGroups_cs510.m` (see below for notes on how to run).
-3. Run `makeNCtiles.jl` from CbiomesProcessing.jl.
+3. Run `makencfiles.jl` from CbiomesProcessing.jl.

 ## Directory Structure